Updated: Jul 3, 2022

 So what can be done here?
 Since we’ve already incorporated Custom Webpack Builder in our build chain we can benefit from it a bit more.

-We want this augmentation only during development so let’s create another webpack config that will make use of our initial configuration and add webpack-extension-reloder plugin on top of it:
+We want this augmentation only during development so let’s create another webpack config that will make use of our initial configuration and add webpack-ext-reloder plugin on top of it:

-Install extension reloader plugin: npm i -D webpack-extension-reloader
+Install extension reloader plugin: yarn add -D webpack-ext-reloader

 Create a file named custom-webpack-dev.config.ts in the root of your workspace: